SuperNEMO-DBD/Falaise/documentation/flreconstruct/WritingFLReconstructModules.md

 frequently (e.g. a threshold that requires optimization), it is easy to make them configurable at runtime through the pipeline script.
-To demonstrate this, we'll modify the `MyModule` class from earlier to have a single `double` type data member and make this configurable.
+To demonstrate this, we'll modify the `MyModule` class from earlier to have a single `std::string` type data member and make this configurable.

 Adding a Configurable Data Member {#minimalconfigurablemodulecpp}
 ---------------------------------
-To begin with we simply add the declaration of the data member in the header file:
+To add a configurable data member to `MyModule`, we modify the code as follows:

-\include flreconstruct/MyModuleConfigurable/MyModule.h

-and add extra code in the implementation file to handle the management of the member:

 \include flreconstruct/MyModuleConfigurable/MyModule.cpp

-The key additions are:
+The key changes are:

-1. Initializer for member in `MyModule` constructor.
+1. `std::string` data member `message`, in-class initialized with a sensible default value
-2. Reset of member to default value in `reset` method.
+2. Use of the data member in the `process` member function
-3. Use of the `myConfig` datatools::properties instance passed to the `initialize` method to extract requested value for data member.
+3. Use of the `ps` datatools::properties instance passed to the `initialize` method to extract the requested value for data member, if any

 The first two items are simply management tasks, and the third is where the main configuration is performed.

-The use of the `DT_THROW_IF` macro is used to enforce one-time initialization of the module so that we can't accidentaly and silently override the configuration.
-This locking behaviour is not required, but is useful to prevent such accidental overwrites.

 The try/catch block is used to "bind" the value of the `fudge_factor` string key from the `myConfig` `datatools::properties` instance to the